rcgsheffield/urban_flows/defra_sos_kvp/README.md

 The code works by initializing a HTTP session with the server and running a query to retrieve data using a temporal filter.
 The response XML is parsed to get a collection of `Observation` objects, each of which has contains data values for a certain physical location (`Station`) and metric (`SamplingPoint` or observed property).

+The data is filtered to a fixed list of `SamplingPoint` items in order to filter geographically.
+The output columns are fixed to ensure consistent data shape.

 The data are loaded into a Pandas data frame to be cleaned and aggregated ready for output.
 The output is ready for the UFO script which converts into NetCDF format.

+## Issues

+* There seems to be a bug with the SOS API, see: Issue [52North SOS #793](https://github.com/52North/SOS/issues/793).
+This means we can't do a spatial filter when querying the API.